sendwithus/battlesnake/static/md/code_of_conduct.md

 * Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

-__When we disagree, try to understand why.__ Disagreements, both social and technical, happen all the time and sendwithus is no exception.
+__When we disagree, try to understand why.__ Disagreements, both social and technical, happen all the time and BattleSnake is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we're different.
-The strength of sendwithus comes from our ability to work together to our goals.
+The strength of BattleSnake comes from our ability to work together to our goals.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is